Pathways: Pharmacy Technician

 Estimated Cost Of Training:

 - Pharmacy Technician (CEU 941Q) - 120 clock hours; registration fee $2,349, Does not include books.

 - Pharmacy Technician II (CEU 3362) - 48 clock hours; registration fee $899 (includes lab fees and all supplies).
 Does not include books.

 - Additional costs for Pharmacy License and National Certification exam fees.

 Written proof of minimum COMPASS testing scores of at least 50 in Pre-algebra, 82 in Reading and 70 in Writing must be submitted with the student application.
 COMPASS scores are REQUIRED and transcripts are not accepted in place of COMPASS scores.
 If more students apply, who meet the prerequisites, than we have seats available, applicants will be rank ordered by COMPASS scores with an emphasis on math scores. .
 English as a Second Language: You must be able to read, write, and speak English fluently in order to successfully complete the program and obtain employment.
 We recommend placement into Level 8 of PCC’s ESOL program (equivalent to placing into the ESOL 264 class) for success.
 To schedule your COMPASS ESOL test, please contact a PCC Testing Center.

 Course of Study

 |Course Number||Course Name||Credits|

-Pharmacy Technician -Offered through PCC CLIMB for Health Professionals
+Pharmacy Technician -120 clock hours, Offered through PCC CLIMB for Health Professionals

 |Career Planning: This course is designed to build a learning community among students pursuing career pathways courses.
 Students will develop their skills as a student, intern and job seeker and learn networking, resume writing, interviewing for the new occupation, internship development, etc.||non-credit|